-The Audit Committee shall consist of no fewer than three and no more than five members, each of whom shall be a non-employee director of the Company.
-Each member of the Audit Committee shall meet the independence and experience requirements of the listing standards of NASDAQ, Section 10A(m)(3) of the Securities Exchange Act of 1934, as amended (the “Exchange Act”) and the rules and regulations of the Securities and Exchange Commission (“SEC”), and all other applicable legal requirements, including the requirement that at least one member of the Audit Committee be an “audit committee financial expert” within the meaning of rules promulgated by the SEC under the Sarbanes-Oxley Act of 2002.
-Each member of the Audit Committee must be able to read and understand fundamental financial statements, including a balance sheet, income statement and cash flow statement, and at least one member shall have prior experience in accounting, financial management or financial oversight, as required by Applicable Law, Rules and Regulations.
+The Committee shall consist of no fewer than three and no more than five members, the exact number being determined by the Board.
+Each member of the Committee shall be “independent” as defined by applicable law, rules and regulations of the Securities and Exchange Commission (“SEC”) and the rules of the NASDAQ Stock Market LLC (“NASDAQ”), each as they may be interpreted or amended from time to time (Applicable Law, Rules and Regulations”), except as otherwise permitted by Applicable Law, Rules and Regulations.
+Each member of the Committee must be able to read and understand fundamental financial statements, including a balance sheet, income statement and cash flow statement, and at least one member shall have prior experience in accounting, financial management or financial oversight, as required by Applicable Law, Rules and Regulations.
 A majority of the members of the Committee shall constitute a quorum.

-Audit Committee members shall be appointed and may be replaced by the Board.
+Committee members shall be appointed and may be replaced by the Board.

 STATEMENT OF POLICY

-In carrying out its responsibilities, the Audit Committee believes its policies and procedures should remain flexible, in order to best react to changing circumstances and conditions.
+In carrying out its responsibilities, the Committee believes its policies and procedures should remain flexible, in order to best react to changing circumstances and conditions.

-In performing their duties and responsibilities, the Committee, and each member of the Committee in his or her capacity as such, shall be entitled to rely, in good faith, on information, opinions, reports or statements, or other information prepared or presented to them by (i) officers and other employees of the Company or Carrollton Bank, whom such member believes to be reliable and competent in the matters presented, (ii) counsel, public accountants or other persons retained by the Company, the Bank or the Committee as to matters which the member believes to be within the professional competence of such person(s), and (iii) another committee of the Board as to matters within its designated authority which committee the Committee member(s) reasonably believes to merit confidence.
+In performing their duties and responsibilities, the Committee, and each member of the Committee in his or her capacity as such, shall be entitled to rely, in good faith, on information, opinions, reports or statements, or other information prepared or presented to them by (i) officers and other employees of the Company or Bay Bank (the “Bank”), whom such member(s) reasonably believes to be reliable and competent in the matters presented, (ii) Company counsel, public accountants or other persons retained by the Company, the Bank or the Committee as to matters which the member(s) reasonably believes to be within the professional competence of such person(s), and (iii) another committee of the Board as to matters within its designated authority which committee the Committee member(s) reasonably believes to merit confidence.

 COMMITTEE AUTHORITY AND RESPONSIBILITIES

-- Exception - The pre-approval requirement set forth above, shall not be applicable with respect to the provision of non-audit services, if:
+- Exception - The pre-approval requirement set forth above shall not be applicable with respect to the provision of non-audit services, if:

 i. the aggregate amount of all such non-audit services provided to the Company constitutes not more than 5 percent of the total amount of revenues paid by the Company to its auditor during the fiscal year in which the non-audit services are provided;